 To determine whether you have a valid case, you must demonstrate that the other party was negligent and that their actions were the direct cause of your injuries.
 Negligent behavior can include violating traffic laws or engaging in reckless behavior that led to the accident.
 It’s important to note that Colorado follows a modified comparative negligence rule, which means that if you are found to be partially at fault for the accident, your compensation may be reduced.
 Additionally, if the accident involved a minor, the statute of limitations may be tolled or extended until the minor reaches the age of 18.

 At Fuicelli & Lee, we can help you navigate the complexities of the legal system and understand your legal rights.
 Our experienced personal injury attorneys will work with you to build a strong case and seek the compensation you deserve.
-Contact us today to schedule a consultation and take the first step toward a successful resolution.
+Call our Denver motorcycle accident lawyers today to schedule a consultation and take the first step toward a successful resolution.

 What happens if you get in a motorcycle accident, and it wasn’t your fault, but you don’t have your motorcycle license?

 At Fuicelli & Lee, we understand how traumatic a motorcycle accident can be, especially if you weren’t licensed to operate a motorcycle at the time of the accident.
 Colorado law requires all motorcyclists to have a valid motorcycle license or endorsement to operate a motorcycle on public roads.
 Therefore, if you were involved in a motorcycle accident and you don’t have a motorcycle license, your legal rights and options may be impacted.

 However, if the accident wasn’t your fault, you may still have options for seeking compensation for any injuries or damages sustained in the accident.
 Colorado law recognizes comparative negligence, which means that even if you were partially at fault for the accident, you may still be able to recover damages in proportion to the other driver’s level of fault.